Make Your First Sale and Then Some!

 *Disclaimer: This is assuming you’re creating your own content and not taking into consideration potential costs for creating visual materials such as graphics, photography or video.
 If you want to do it all yourself, there are plenty of free DIY services that can help you keep the costs to 0.
 If you’d like to find out more or chat about your options, feel free to reach out to our customer support who can point you in the right direction.

 As you can see from our overview, there are plenty of lucrative options to choose from when configuring your Marketing strategy, each with their individual perks and drawbacks.
-What we want to focus on for the next part of this guide are Facebook ads.
-Most people will want to be making their first sales in the first 1-3 weeks, so capitalizing on this short-term option is a really good idea.
-Plus, Facebook is flexible in that they let you keep your spending low while starting out and increase it as needed.
-When it comes to your overall strategy, we recommend combining this with a longer-term option such as content creation and/or building social accounts.
+The two we want to focus on for the next part of this guide are Facebook and TokTok ads.
+Most people will want to be making their first sales in the first 1-3 weeks, so capitalizing on those short-term options is a really good idea.
+Plus, both Facebook and TikTok are flexible in that they let you keep your spending low while starting out and increase it as needed.
+When it comes to your overall strategy, we recommend combining one or both of these with a longer-term option such as content creation and/or building social accounts.

-Since the technical steps of ad creation are much-easier digested when shown rather than described, we’ve turned this part into a handy video for you.
+Since the technical steps of ad creation are much more easily digested when shown rather than described, we’ve turned this part into a couple of handy videos for you.
 Take a look!